Office Location

 608 West 12th Street, Suite B Austin, TX 78701

-contact@wm-attorneys.comIndividuals in Austin can face both criminal and civil charges for the same set of conduct.
+legalassistant@wm-attorneys.com 512-369-3737 get directionIndividuals in Austin can face both criminal and civil charges for the same set of conduct.
 If a person is liable in a civil case, they must normally pay the aggrieved individual or entity monetary damages – often through their insurance company – depending on the terms of the settlement agreement or jury trial result.

 However, if a person is found guilty or convicted in a criminal case, a sentencing judge could impose various penalties depending on the sentencing guidelines in the applicable state statute.
 Those penalties could include jail time, monetary fines, probation, and other consequences.